jasongraham/oldblog/_posts/2010-01-06-howto_setup_sheeva_plug.markdown

 {% highlight bash %}
 # as root
-useradd -d /home/USERNAME -m USERNAME -p PASSWORD --shell bash
+useradd -d /home/USERNAME -m USERNAME -p PASSWORD --shell /bin/bash

-groupadd -g --system admin
+groupadd -g ### --system admin
 {% endhighlight %}

+The `-g ###` above is the number you want for your admin group.
+If you don't care, then leave off that part.

-Make the line is `/etc/group` with admin look as `admin:x:###:USERNAME`, where `###` is just the number thats there to start with.
+Make the line is `/etc/group` with admin look as `admin:x:###:USERNAME`, where `###` is just the number that you chose, or that the system assigned.

 Enter `visudo` to edit the sudoers file, and add: